Energy price cap explained

 Find out what the latest price cap means for your energy bills and what you can do about it.

-REMEMBER: the price cap and Energy Price Guarantee figure is based on the maximum a supplier can charge if you are an ‘average user’, so if you use more, you pay more...
+REMEMBER: The price cap is based on the maximum a supplier can charge if you are an ‘average user’, so if you use more, you pay more...

 What's the latest price cap and what does it mean for me?

-Average bills for pre-pay customers, defined as those don’t pay for their energy by direct debit and use pre-pay meters, will also fall by a similar amount to around £1,949.
-They currently stand at £2,077
+Average annual bills for pre-pay customers, defined as those who don't pay for their energy by direct debit and use pre-pay meters, stand at £1,690.
+That's a rise of 1.3%, or £21. if you pay on receipt of a quarterly bill, you'll pay £1,851 per year - up from £1,829 previously

-Changes in the market mean we’re now able to offer a limited switching service, which could save you money or let you sign up to fixed rate to insulate you from any further price rises
+Changes in the market mean we’re now able to offer better energy deals through our switching service, which could save you money or let you sign up to fixed rate energy tariff to insulate you from any further price rises

 What does this mean for me?

-It’s estimated that about 29 million households are affected by the latest price cap, which covers the period from 1st October to 31st December.
+Industry experts estimate that about 29 million households are affected by the current price cap and the looming rise in April.
 That includes four million pre-pay customers.

 Should I switch energy suppliers right now?